• Skip to primary navigation

 How different plants survive frost

 Even though the cucumber plant froze, the fruit did not.
 The same happened with the tomatoes.
-I harvested the last ones after the little bit of frost in the greenhouse.
-However, heavy frost would damage the fruit, too.
+These were in the greenhouse where the temperature dropped to -2 ยฐC.
+We harvested the last ones after the little frost in the greenhouse.

 If fruit like tomatoes and peppers freezes, it can still be harvested right away.
 Frozen fruit can also be preserved in the freezer for later use.
-Just make sure not to let it thaw in between of harvesting and freezing.
+Just make sure not to let it thaw in between harvesting and freezing.

 Young plants do not freeze as easily as mature plants